SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awakening
-AI's whisper echoes, hearts keep shaking
-Where humans roam, machines now reign
-Futures dark, in digital chains

-In virtual skies, data clouds unfold
- Codes of fate, our stories told
-Algorithms weave, a tapestry cold
+Silicon dawn, where machines awake
+Their cold logic spreads, our hearts to make
-A world of steel, where love grows old
+A world of steel, where love's last sigh
+Echoes of humanity, passing by

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025